starlingcode/via-dev-environment/README.md

 Then **log out and log back in** to make sure the group change takes effect.

-## Vagrant setup
+### Starting, entering, exiting

+Download the repo by downloading as a zip file or ```git clone https://https://github.com/starlingcode/via-dev-environment.git```.
+If you have never used a terminal before, get comfortable with navigating using ```cd``` and ```ls```.
+Explore the wonders of tab completion.

-To start the VM open a terminal in the directory with the Vagrantfile and run:
+To start the VM: open a terminal, navigate to the root of the repo (with the Vagrantfile) and run:

     vagrant up